VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Profile/Objects/InputCreateApplicationUserType.md

 # InputCreateApplicationUserType

-The `InputCreateApplicationUserType` represents the fields and their types for creating an application user.
+This type represents the fields and their types for creating an application user.

 ## Fields